Orgasm: Females

 Researchers from the University Medical Center of Groningen in the Netherlands correlated the sensation of orgasm with muscular contractions occurring at a frequency of 8–13 Hz centered in the pelvis and measured in the anus.
 They argue that the presence of this particular frequency of contractions can distinguish between voluntary contraction of these muscles and spontaneous involuntary contractions, and appears to more accurately correlate with orgasm as opposed to other metrics like heart rate that only measure excitation.
 They assert that they have identified "[t]he first objective and quantitative measure that has a strong correspondence with the subjective experience that orgasm ultimately is" and state that the measure of contractions that occur at a frequency of 8–13 Hz is specific to orgasm.
 They found that using this metric they could distinguish between rest, voluntary muscular contractions, and even unsuccessful orgasm attempts.

 Since ancient times in Western Europe, women could be medically diagnosed with a disorder called female hysteria, the symptoms of which included faintness, nervousness, insomnia, fluid retention, heaviness in abdomen, muscle spasm, shortness of breath, irritability, loss of appetite for food or sex, and "a tendency to cause trouble".
-Women considered suffering from the condition would sometimes undergo "pelvic massage" — stimulation of the genitals by the doctor until the woman experienced "hysterical paroxysm" (i.e., orgasm).
-Paroxysm was regarded as a medical treatment, and not a sexual release.
+Women considered to have the condition would sometimes undergo "pelvic massage": stimulation of the genitals by the doctor until the woman experienced "hysterical paroxysm" (i.e., orgasm).
+Paroxysm was regarded as a medical treatment and not a sexual release.
 The disorder has ceased to be recognized as a medical condition since the 1920s.

 Males

 As a man nears orgasm during stimulation of the penis, he feels an intense and highly pleasurable pulsating sensation of neuromuscular euphoria.
 These pulsating sensations originate from the contractions of pelvic floor muscles that begin in the anal sphincter and travel to the tip of the penis, commonly described as a "throbbing" or "tingling" sensation.
 They eventually increase in speed and intensity as the orgasm approaches, until a final "plateau" (the orgasmic) pleasure is sustained for several seconds.

-During orgasm, a human male experiences rapid, rhythmic contractions of the anal sphincter, the prostate, and the bulbospongiosus muscles of the penis.
-The sperm are transmitted up the vas deferens from the testicles, into the prostate gland as well as through the seminal vesicles to produce what is known as semen.
+During orgasm a male experiences rapid, rhythmic contractions of the anal sphincter, the prostate, and the bulbospongiosus muscles of the penis.
+The sperm are transmitted up the vasa deferentia from the testicles, into the prostate gland as well as through the seminal vesicles to produce what is known as semen.
 The prostate produces a secretion that forms one of the components of ejaculate.
 Except for in cases of a dry orgasm, contraction of the sphincter and prostate force stored semen to be expelled through the penis's urethral opening.
 The process takes from three to ten seconds and produces a pleasurable feeling.
 Ejaculation may continue for a few seconds after the euphoric sensation gradually tapers off.
-It is believed that the exact feeling of "orgasm" varies from one man to another.
+It is believed that the feeling of "orgasm" varies from one man to another.
 After ejaculation, a refractory period usually occurs, during which a man cannot achieve another orgasm.
 This can last anywhere from less than a minute to several hours or days, depending on age and other individual factors.